Summer Session (Grades 9-12)

 Most high school students eagerly look forward to June and the extended summer vacation.
-But for many youth, the traditional summer break from June to mid-September can pose great risks.
+But for many young people, the traditional summer break from June to mid-September can pose great risks.
 Educational research indicates that students are more likely to lose ground academically during prolonged breaks from school.
-And because many youth spend much of the summer without adult supervision (while parents or guardians are working), they are at greater risk for accidental injury, criminal mischief or involvement with alcohol, drugs and sex.
+And because many teenagers spend much of the summer without adult supervision (while parents or guardians are working), they are at greater risk for accidental injury, criminal mischief or involvement with alcohol, drugs and sex.

 The Neighborhood Academy was initially founded in 1993 to address these concerns and eventually grew into a year-round, day school.
 Today, the Academy’s Summer Session remains an essential and critical piece of its unique approach to give students every opportunity they need to thrive.

-Summer Experience is our three-week summer program for male students in 6th and 7th grade:
+Summer Experience is our three-week summer program for middle school students:

 - Two weeks of light coursework and team-building activities on the campus of TNA; and